 Likewise at the nipple-to-spoke interface, you need lube.
 Lube helps prevent windup, which means fewer adjustments to remove windup, which means a quicker build (good for us) and less stress on the individual components during the build process (good for you).
 It also reduces the likelihood of spoke threads seizing into nipples.
 We did a crash replacement rebuild on a four year old wheel a few weeks ago where, once the thread lock's hold (more on this later) was broken, the nipples turned on the spokes as though the build was brand new.
 Truing isn't usually necessary on our wheels, but there are things that happen that can require truing, and it's awfully nice to be able to do that without coercing the nipples to turn.

 We put a drop of wicking thread lock into each rear non-drive and front drive side spoke at the nipple, as extra insurance against the nipple unwinding on the spoke.
 That stiction is easily broken with a spoke wrench, but it's crazy effective against randoms loosening.
 We're also starting to experiment with Sapim SILS locking nipples, and it seems like we might find a place for those.
 More on that in a different post.

 Of course, we do care quite a lot about your initial impression when you pull the wheels out of the box, and we'd love to have them be sparkling clean.
 We spend time wiping them down prior to putting them in the box, unfortunately some residual oil leaks out during shipping, and some grease might sneak through on the nipples.
-A quick wipedown with a paper towel and some household cleaner will remove that right away.
+A quick wipedown with a sponge or brush and some soapy water will remove that right away.